Rumarino-Team/Architectures/README.md

 # Architectures
-Contains all the current architectures for Hydrus &amp; Simulations.
+Contains all the current architectures for Hydrus and our Simulations.